connexcs/docs/docs/class5/connexml.md

 <img src= "/class5/img/ml5.png">

-4. After saving the above information.
+4.After saving the above information.
 Click on `Go to App` to enter the ConneXML editor.
 Write your code and click `Save`.

 <img src= "/class5/img/ml6.png">

-5. If you initially want this to hit a customers server same as before, you can use something like this in the XML field.
+5.If you initially want this to hit a customers server same as before, you can use something like this in the XML field.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>